 3 miles | Circular Route | 2/2.5 hour walk | 30 minute Drive

 You’ll find Latrigg just outside of Keswick and an absolute must if you want to combine walking with a visit to one of the most quaint towns in the Lake District.
-This walk starts and ends in Keswick, so treat yourself to some of the local fayre like Friar’s chocolate or visit the famous Derwent Pencil Museum.
+This walk starts and ends in Keswick, so treat yourself to some of the local fayre like Friar’s chocolate or visit the famous Derwent Pencil Museum (you’ll need to book your visit at the moment).
 The walk itself is an easy circular route, with breath-taking views of Keswick and Derwentwater.

-Parking: There are various car parks in Keswick but we would suggest either Booths or Theatre by the Lake as both have a great cafe for post walk refreshments.
+Parking: There are various car parks in Keswick but we would suggest either Booths or Theatre by the Lake as they are the easiest to find.

 Full details & maps: https://www.keswick.org/what-to-do/walking-routes/latrigg-walking-route